invader1234/discord-dm-1.7.2/README.md

 ### Description

-Bot which messages everyone in a Discord server (If user has DM's off they cannot be messaged).
+A Bot which messages everyone in a Discord Server, if the member has DM's off or they have blocked the bot, they cannot be messaged

 #### Commands
 - `send <message>` Sends the message to all the members' DMs.